What is the History and Different Ages of Comic Books?

-Welcome to the fascinating world of comic books!
+(This Article includes an audio synopsis) Welcome to this interesting article about The History and Different Ages of Comic Books.
 If you’ve ever wondered how these iconic stories came to be and how they have evolved over time, you’re in the right place.
 In this article, we will explore the rich history of comic books, including the different eras that have shaped their development.

 Comic books have a long and diverse history, with roots that can be traced back to ancient civilizations.
 From Egyptian hieroglyphics to medieval tapestries, humans have used visual storytelling for centuries.
 However, it wasn’t until the late 19th century that the modern concept of comic books began to take shape.